Office: 8223 Gates Building

 - Volunteered for the 2008 Beijing Olympic Games (in medal ceremonies as a winning national flag raiser).

 - Editor for Tsinghua Student Psychology Club Journal;

 - Member of Tsinghua Honor Guard (to display and escort the national flag on ceremonial occasions);

 - Classical Chinese Philosophy like the Analects (Confucius) and Tao Te Qing (Lao-tzu);

-- Piano, swimming, and running.
+- Piano, swimming, running, and wall climbing.